cimesi/janez/content/post/2015-05-29-robert-autonomous-cleaner.md

 title: 2nd place in student challange with hacked Kärcher push-broom (Robert)
 date: 2015-05-29T13:40:11.000Z
 cover: /robert1.png
-draft: The goal of this project was to take a normal Kärcher push-broom and hack it into an autonomous cleaning robot.
+draft: "false"
 tags:
   - robotics
 ---
+The goal of this project was to take a normal Kärcher push-broom and hack it into an autonomous cleaning robot.

 Robert is a smart cleaning robot, which cleans by autonomously navigating using a celing mounted camera.

 ![](/robert2.png " ")